railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 Open your computer's command line.
 (Windows users, open Git Bash.)
 See the [Command Line page](command_line) for instructions on how to open it.

+**Windows Users:**  It is very important that you use Git Bash instead of Power Shell or Command Prompt!
+They do not support the ssh command that we need.
+Open up Git Bash from your desktop or All Programs menu.

 <!-- INSTRUCTORS: please remember to update all occurrences of the box -->
 <!-- filename everywhere when the VM version changes. -->